 How many times have you read your little one’s favorite book?
 Sang their favorite song?
 Played the same game over and over?
 It can drive us crazy, but they still want more!
 Why?
 Here’s some info on how repetition helps development!

 Repetition is key to learning and mastering anything.
-Any new skill, (learning to roll over, walking, clapping hands, doing back-handsprings, knitting, driving, reading, etc.) takes repetition.
+Any new skill (learning to roll over, walk, clap hands, do back-handsprings, knit, drive, read, etc.) takes repetition.
 When doing something new for the first time, your brain is working so hard to figure out how to perform all of the complex requirements of this new skill.

 We watch so proudly as they struggle to figure out how to actually get themselves back to belly.
 As we cheer them on day after day, their brains are actually working to not only figure out this new skill but also to remember the best way to try again in the future.